failgood/failgood/README.md

 ## running a single test file

-if you want to run a single test file just add a main method to it:
+You can also run a single file with the main method method:

 ```kotlin
 fun main() {